Transcript #279: Autocorrect and other Git Tricks

 25:59 this, this is done and several ways, I think so you can go like to a federated identity provider.
 So something like auth, zero or Microsoft Azure Active Directory or something like that.
 Or you can have your own identity provider from like identity servers, like one of these implementations.
 And basically, it allows you to do single sign on and federated sign on across different platforms without just taking and using straight cookies.
 Okay, it works both for API's and for other types of you can do it within an app or with an API.
 So like, if I call an API, if I log in with me, and I call an API, and I want to communicate on to my identity on to the API's that API is calling.
 It's like those kinds of sort of more complicated scenarios.
 Yeah, gotcha.
 Yeah.
 Yeah.
 Anyway, JW t.io, check it out.
 We got Brian's again.

 26:58 Okay.
 For my second item, I'm gonna appreciate the opportunity, Michael and Brian Aachen to do a little bit of self promotion.
-I have a new project, I'm calling Jupiter 10 fires.
+I have a new project, I'm calling Jupyter 10 fires.
 So one of the really powerful things about Jupyter Notebooks are great, you can do a whole lot with them.
 They're obviously being used everywhere, data science, science, scientific analysis.
-And one of the features of at least the Python kernel of Jupiter is that you have a global namespace that you work in.
+And one of the features of at least the Python kernel of Jupyter is that you have a global namespace that you work in.
 And this really adds to the power of it in some ways, because everything you do in the notebook flows from one cell to another, you don't have to worry about shuttling things back and forth.
 But you know, as has come up, you know, countless times here and elsewhere, you have namespace contamination problems, where you accidentally assigned something in one cell, and then you forgot yourself, because either you use something and have a typo, and accidentally use something from another cell, or you something's lingering on, and you have the same variable name and multiple cells, and all of a sudden, your analysis behaves funny, or it's not reproducible, or, you know, you close down for the day and start back up, and the whole worksheet blows up.
-And so what I've put together is a, it's a notebook extension for Jupiter.
+And so what I've put together is a, it's a notebook extension for Jupyter.
 It's based upon another library of mine temp RS, which I need to freshen a bit.
-But this is a it's a front end extension for Jupiter.
+But this is a it's a front end extension for Jupyter.
 And so what the underlying library does is you import from 10 VARs, you import the capital temp VARs context manager, then I'll just define a variable here.
 And then in this cell, I've got a context manager temp VARS.
 And I declare to it, alright, anything, this syntax says anything that starts with T underscore is gonna be treated as a temporary variable.
 And so when I run this, the first line is checks to see if T underscore a is in the namespace.
 And it's not because it's inside of the temporary variables, a context, then I assign it, and indeed, it assigns.
 And then when I pop out the back end, the previous value five is now restored to it.
 So what this does is it it makes sure that you don't have contamination coming into the cell, and anything you do in here is reverted to the prior state out the back end.
 That's us.
 Yeah, so that's using the underlying library.
 But what I did is like, you know, okay, fine, it works.
 But you have to have this whole thing that you type out, and it's cumbersome.
-So what the the, the Jupiter plugin extension does is it lets you, you can turn on this toolbar for tags for each cell.
+So what the the, the Jupyter plugin extension does is it lets you, you can turn on this toolbar for tags for each cell.
 And then if you define, go, and if you define a tag with this syntax, you can also do a temp VARs end but here temp var start T underscore.
 Now this variable will automatically be treated as a temporary variable.
 It's no longer in the namespace when you execute the cell.
 And what is doing behind the scenes is it's actually taking the code patching the execute functionality for the cell and wrapping it in a temp RS context manager behind the scenes.
 So that anything you use Send here.
 Tt underscore is a temporary variable, you don't have to worry about it.
 Getting contamination from the rest of the namespace.
 And then just like the other it still there.
 Yeah.
 Yeah.
 So it's brand new 0.1 is out on on pi pi.
 The README is in order to satisfy the audience here.
 I have animated GIFs,

 30:22 those screenshots on a UI tool.
 I love it.
 Yeah.

 30:27 Animated to boot.
-So readme has the views, it uses instructions, it's on pi pi, just to pip instal Jupiter temp bars, and then I have a shortcut script to actually instal the extension into your Jupiter environment.
+So readme has the views, it uses instructions, it's on pi pi, just to pip instal Jupyter temp bars, and then I have a shortcut script to actually instal the extension into your Jupyter environment.
 I have a number of features that could be added to it.
 Different things that the underlying library could could have added to it.
 But I'd really love it if anybody who is intrigued would try it out.
 Finding report bugs suggests features that you want.
 Because you know, it's a small thing, but it can be a big problem.
 And if this could be at least a partial or substantial solution for people, that would be awesome.
 Yeah.
 Yeah.
 Nice work.
 This

 31:04 looks great.
 This is a good.

 31:06 Yeah, the problem of having variables shared across those things when you didn't intend them to be so tricky in so many ways.
-I mean, Jupiter's or, like, go to Jupiter cells, or like, go to statements with no traceability, right?
+I mean, Jupyter's or, like, go to Jupyter cells, or like, go to statements with no traceability, right?
 Because it's, you could run them down, then you could go back and run the one in the middle again, and then you could go run another like, you do have, except for just a little in and out numbering.
 Like you have no idea the order they ran in.

 31:32 Yeah, dope.
 Like hygiene is really tricky.
 And yeah.